payfree-io/.github/README.md

-Common GitHub configurations for the Payfree GitHub organization.
+Common GitHub configurations for the payfree GitHub organization.

 # Shared